medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 ### 3.2 HL7 FHIR Documentation

 All FHIR documentation can be found at <a href="https://www.hl7.org/fhir/" target="_blank">www.hl7.org/fhir/</a>.
-Here you will find detailed descriptions about basic principles, presentations to all resources and much more.
+Here you will find detailed descriptions of basic principles, presentations to all resources and much more.

 <!-- ## 5 Release Notes